AHP Connect Articles

 In Staying Power, employee retention expert Cara Silletto claims you can increase your young talent tenure by providing different paths of advancement.
 Mentor your fundraisers personally, offer mentorships outside your organization and allow your young professionals to mentor others.
 While mentorship shows your personal concern for their career, it is also important to provide formal development and training.
 Your young folks are eager to learn.
 Taking a caring and personal interest in their professional career can have a dramatic impact on their tenure.

-According to Silletto, millennials have grown up in a world of instant gratification and quick rewards.
-This is what they know and it’s often the assumption from which they operate.
+According to Silletto, younger generations have grown up in a world of instant gratification and quick rewards.
+This is what they know, and it’s often the assumption from which they operate.
 By rethinking your job levels and titles, providing more levels of advancement and decreasing how long it takes to award the next level of advancement, you could increase how long you hold on to that talented individual.

 Though the labor outlook is strong for fundraisers, there are other reasons for concern.
 Eighty-eight percent of fundraisers are white, and 75 percent are female.
 And despite the overwhelming majority of female fundraisers, men are overrepresented in leadership roles and earn substantially more money for similar roles.